amoghkokari/MarketAnalytics/README.md

 Installation of required modules is commented in the notebook.

 ## Reports & Visuals
-Data quality issues and challenging fields are addressed in the `findings` file inside the `reports` folder.
+Data quality issues and challenging fields are addressed in the `findings.pdf` file inside the `reports` folder.
 Visuals are located in the `visuals` directory.